| This is the 45th story of Our Life Logs |

 -Tyler Knott Gregson

-It was in 1982 in a small coastal city in southeast China that I was born.
+When I was born in 1982 with waves washing on the shore of our small coastal city, China was just starting to struggle to rise as an economic power.
 We started off as a typical, average-incomed family.
 Both my parents worked.
 My father, however, was a very adventurous person.
 He was not satisfied with what he had and wanted to do something different.
 Without much hesitation, he quit his job and started his own business.
 Later, my mother left her job to help him out.
 They had multiple endeavors, trying one business after another.

 My parents were always busy and had no time to take care of me.
 I was often left to be cared for by my grandparents.
-I first stayed with my paternal grandparents, but they didn’t really like me, only because I was a girl.
-In traditional Chinese culture back then, it was common to hope for a boy to carry on the family name.
-I felt like leftover.
-Eventually, I complained about this to my parents, so they moved me to my maternal grandparents’ home, where I was better treated.
+I first stayed with my paternal grandparents, but they didn’t really like me, because I was a girl.
+In traditional Chinese culture back then, it was common to prefer a boy to carry on the family name.
+I felt like a leftover.
+Eventually, I complained about this to my parents, so they moved me to my maternal grandparents’ home, where I was treated better.
 They were more liberal and believed girls were just as important.
 I felt safer there.

 When I was eight years old, my parents divorced, and my father got custody of me.
 He decided to move to a bigger city, Hangzhou, to start a new business.
 It was like the past repeated itself.
 My father had no time to take care of me, I could no longer stay with my grandparents on my mother’s side, and I didn’t want to live with my other grandparents since they didn’t like me.
 My father ended up placing me in a private home in my hometown and paid the family to take care of me.